imityaz0459/HTML-CSS/README.md

     └── ...
 ```

-## 🛠️ How Each Project Is Organized
+## 🛠️ How Each Project Is Organized.

 Every project folder follows the same pattern so it's easy to navigate: